cvigilv/esqueleto.nvim/README.md

       -- Exact file name match have priority patterns = { "README.md", "python" },

-      -- whether to auto-use a template if it's the only one for a filetype autouse = true
+      -- whether to auto-use a template if it's the only one for a pattern autouse = true
     }
 )